 Can I tell you a secret?
 Making curry in a wok will literally CHANGE your life.
 I love my BergHOFF cast iron wok and highly recommend it if you make curries or stir-fries at home a lot.
 It's the same wok I used for my favorite Vegan Black Pepper Tofu & I even used it to create the lemon butter sauce in my Vegan Lemon Pasta recipe.
 Seriously, this wok is so versatile and it helps get the tofu and chickpeas really crispy by distributing high heat very effectively.

 To pan-fry the tofu and chickpeas, start by heating the oil in the pan.
-Next, you’ll cook the tofu and chickpeas until they start to brown on both sides- about 10 minutes.
-Once the tofu and chickpeas are crispy, add in the nutritional yeast, salt, and garlic powder to add some flavor.
+Next, you'll cook the tofu and chickpeas until they start to brown on both sides- about 10 minutes.
+Once crispy, add in the nutritional yeast, salt, and garlic powder to add some flavor.
 Then, cook everything for an additional 2 minutes.
 To finish, remove the tofu and chickpeas from the wok and set aside in a separate bowl.

 Make sure to use FIRM tofu for this recipe or it will fall apart and not get crispy before stir-frying.
 Also, for the crispiest tofu, press your tofu between two towels to get rid of any excess moisture before cooking it.

 Third: Make the Thai Coconut Curry Sauce with vegetables